NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 ```

 __Note:__ Submitting an experiment data entity uses the same conventions as submitting a `case` entity (detailed above).

+#### Submitting TSV Files with Many-To-One relationships

+Because there can be many `read_groups` included in one `submitted_aligned_reads` file, the '\#1' is appended to the `read_groups.submitter_id` field in the TSV.
+An additional associated `read_group` would use a column named `read_groups.submitter_id#2`.
+The same conventions are used for other many-to-one or many-to-many relationships, such as the `clinical_test` entity, which may be associated with multiple `diagnosis` entities.
+This relationship can be expressed with a JSON-formatted list object (comma-separated in square brackets).

 ### Uploading the Submittable Data File to the GDC